MicroGridsPy/MicroGridsPy/docs/methodology/cost-accounting.md

     Both modes rely on the same bottom-up cost structure.
 In the typical-year formulation costs are annualized into horizon-independent equivalents; in the multi-year formulation they are resolved year by year and discounted to present value.
-The typical-year model is the steady-state limit of the dynamic one.
+The typical-year model is the steady-state limit of the multi-year one.